Matt-JL-Burton/Plant-Shop/README.md

 - **Current Issues:**
    - Many plant retailers have a delivery fee, this will reduce profits when there is low volume sales.
-   - No SSL certificate or plan on how to get one
 ---
 - **Requirements**
    - UK delivery only